Cryptonaut77/poker-ledger-backend/README.md

   - Blue edit icons for transaction management

 ## Usage

+### Managing Game Sessions
+The app automatically creates a game session when you first open it.
+To manage your game:
+1. Navigate to the Dashboard tab
+2. Tap the "Manage" button in the top right
+3. Choose an action:
+   - **End & Save Game**: Marks the current game as complete and saves it for record keeping
+   - **Start New Game**: Ends the current game and creates a fresh session (all old data is saved)
+   - **Delete Game**: Permanently removes the current game and all associated data (cannot be undone)

 ### Starting a Game
 The app automatically creates a game session when you first open it.
 All transactions, dealer downs, and expenses are tied to the active game session.